osism/metalbox/README.md

    `osism-metalbox-image.raw`.
 2. Download the latest small [Grml](https://grml.org/download/) live ISO file.
    When creating this document, the file name was `grml-small-2025.05-amd64.iso`.
 3. Download the SONiC export image `sonic-export.img` from the well known URL.
+You can also create this file locally by running `sonic-export.sh` inside a directory containing your SONiC images.
 4. Export the NetBox configuration repository with `netbox-manager export-archive -i`.
    When using a NetBox configuration repository provided by us, the file `netbox-export.img` can be downloaded from GitHub after a trigger of the `Run export` action.